NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 self.create_subscription(DigitalIOState, self.digital_state_topic, self._on_digital_state, qos)
 self.create_subscription(String, "/safety_state", self._on_safety_state, 10)
 ```
 We also introduce a QoS Profile to ensure that the messages from the IR sensor are never lost if a new object is detected.
 We chose the RELIABLE policy to prevent any loss of data and ensure maximum safety.
 We also keep the last 10 messages in memory to avoid any loss of data and use the last messages to be stored to be up to date at each time.
+Remember : always put safety first !

 **For now, you will note that the methods of your classes are empty.
 From the instructions given by Hans-Günther, complete the missing methods to be able to reproduce the naive solution.**